 As a baseline, earning the Phius Certified Verifier designation will qualify the professional to verify non-residential buildings.
-In order to also verify multifamily buildings, more prerequisites must be met.
-Phius will review these prerequisites before the student takes the exam to become certified.
-There is a distinguisher between these two in the professional's database.
+To become qualified to verify multifamily buildings, additional prerequisites must be met.
+Phius will review these prerequisites in the application submitted by the candidate for the exam to earn the multifamily designation.
+There will be an identifier for professionals with the Multifamily designation in the professional's database.